Japan's Takata still tallying costs of air bag recall

 “I don’t think I’ll keep the stock much longer.”

-Honda Motor Co and Toyota Motor Corp were among four Japanese car makers joining this month’s global recall over potentially flawed Takata air bag inflators made between 2000 and 2002.
+Honda Motor Co (7267.T) and Toyota Motor Corp (7203.T) were among four Japanese car makers joining this month’s global recall over potentially flawed Takata air bag inflators made between 2000 and 2002.

 Several analysts said they were assuming a cost of around $90 to $100 per recalled vehicle, based on replacement part prices, labor costs and other factors.